ErSachinBhati/Docsify/README.md

 # Introduction

-Docsify is a lightweight documentation generator that allows you to create beautiful and easily maintainable documentation websites using Markdown files.
-It is designed to be simple, customizable, and doesn't require a complex setup.
+Docsify is a tool that helps you make good-looking and easy-to-manage websites for your documentation.
+You just need to write your documentation using simple Markdown files, and Docsify takes care of turning them into a neat website.
+It's user-friendly, customizable, and doesn't need a lot of complicated setup.

 # Characteristics